isomerpages/moe-methodistgirlssch/_admissions/Scholarships and Awards/MOE Scholarship & Awards.md

 *   $500 for Secondary/specialised schools

+### Edusave Award for Achievement, Good Leadership and Service (EAGLES)

+To recognise up to 10% of students who have demonstrated leadership qualities, service to community and schools, excellence in non-academic activities, and good conduct.

+The values of the award are as follows:

+*   $250 for Primary 4 to 6
+*   $350 for Secondary 1 to 5

 ### Edusave Character Award (ECHA)

 To recognise up to 2% of students who have demonstrated exemplary character and outstanding personal qualities through their behaviour and actions.